-Academician Bruno Pontecorvo is a peculiar symbol of links between JINR and Italy.
-He was born Italian and most of his life lived in Russia and worked in Dubna productively.
-In 1963 he was awarded the Lenin prize for experimental and theoretical physics researches of neutron and weak interactions – for works in that science field, where Italian scientists and scientists from Dubna do researches up to present.
+Academician Bruno Pontecorvo is a particular symbol of links between JINR and Italy.
+He was born in Italy but lived in Russia most of his life and successfully worked in Dubna.
+In 1963, he was honored to be awarded the Lenin prize for experimental and theoretical research in the fields of neutrino physics and weak interactions.
+For work in those scientific fields in which research is still conducted by Italian scientists and scientists from Dubna.

 JINR has kept in touch with Italian physicists since its foundation.
-At first, Italian scientists visited JINR by directory invitation, and JINR employees visited Italy in return.
-Professor G. Vatagin, professor T. Regge, professor A. Zichichi and other famous Italian physicists gave lectures on problems of experimental and theoretical physics in Dubna.
+At first, Italian scientists visited JINR on the invitation of JINR Director, and JINR staff members made return visits to Italy.
+Professors G. Vatagin, T. Regge, A. Zichichi and other famous Italian physicists gave lectures on problems of experimental and theoretical physics in Dubna.

-In the late of the 60s a new stage of development of JINR cooperation with Italian scientific centres started: scientists began to do collaborative experiments at synchrocyclotron of the Laboratory of Nuclear Problems in JINR (LNP JINR) and at proton accelerator in Protvino.
-The aim of the first such experiment (1968) was a study of elastic and inelastic pion scattering on helium nuclei with streamer cameras.
-Physicists from Torino under the direction of professor G. Perugino and a national laboratory in Frascati headed by professor R. Scrimaglio participated most actively from the part of Italy.
-J.A.
+In the late 1960s, a new stage of development of JINR cooperation with Italian scientific centres started: scientists began to conduct joint experiments at the Synchrocyclotron of the Laboratory of Nuclear Problems in JINR (DLNP JINR) and at the proton accelerator in Protvino.
+The aim of the first such experiment (1968) was to study elastic and inelastic pion scattering at helium nuclei with streamer cameras.
+Physicists from Torino under the direction of professor G. Perugino and the National Laboratory in Frascati headed by professor R. Scrimaglio participated most actively from the part of Italy.
+Yu.A.
 Shcherbakov and I.V.
-Phalomkin headed the expert group of JINR.
+Falomkin headed the expert group of JINR.

-The cooperation of scientific groups from Dubna, Milan and Bologna was effective in experiments with magnetic spark chamber spectrometer JINR (MSCC).
+The cooperation of scientific groups from Dubna, Milan and Bologna was effective in experiments with the Magnetic Spark Chamber Spectrometer of JINR (MSCC).
 As a result, scientists studied excitation level spectrum of composite meson structure according to both the orbital and radial quantum number.
-As a fundamental result, two new resonance state of Pi-meson were discovered during collaborative researches.
-Subsequently, scientists worked collaboratively at a modernised facility (spectrometer MSCC-2) for the research of boson resonances under meson dissociation on nuclei.
+As a fundamental result, two new resonance states of Pi-meson were discovered during collaborative research.
+Subsequently, scientists worked jointly at a modernised facility (spectrometer MSCC-2) for research on boson resonances under meson dissociation at nuclei.
 Professors D.-P. Bellini, G. Vengi (MSCC), F. Palombo and P. Frabetti (MSCC-2) headed working groups of Italian partners.

-At present, the cooperation is maintained in all scientific JINR activity, but condensed matter physics and radiobiological researches.
-Theoreticians from Dubna an Italy have strong and wide cooperation between each other.
-The International Centre of theoretical physics is located in the territory of Italy in Trieste.
-It was founded in 1964 to develop fundamental researches in developing countries by organising lectures and seminars given by famous physicists from different countries.
-JINR employees also came on a business trips to this Centre.
-Physicists from Dubna together with physicists from Torino do researches of DUBTO under the supervision of G. Pontecorvo, they receive and handle data of proton and photon ejection and of fragments in inelastic reactions of pions with the lightest nuclei.
+At present, the cooperation is maintained in all JINR scientific activities.
+A close cooperation of theoreticians from Dubna an Italy should be highlighted.
+The International Centre of Theoretical Physics is located at the territory of Italy in Trieste.
+It was founded in 1964 for development of fundamental research in developing countries by organising lectures and seminars by famous physicists from different countries.
+JINR staff members also came on business trips to this Centre.
+Physicists from Dubna together with physicists from Torino conduct research in the frames of the DUBTO project under the supervision of G. Pontecorvo.
+They obtain and process data on ejection of protons and photons as well as fragments in inelastic reactions of pions with the lightest nuclei.

-Today OPERA and BOREXINO among others join scientists from Dubna and Italy, This projects are to search neutrino oscillations (B. Pontecorvo already suggested the idea itself in Dubna) and its parameter study, and measure of solar neutrino flux done at the Gran Sasso underground laboratory.
-It is one of four laboratories of the Italy National Institute of Nuclear Physics (INFN).
-Scientists from Dubna know the National Laboratory in Catania and Frascati National Laboratory well.
-At present, experts from Catania together with colleagues from JINR take part in CERN projects – CMS and ALICE, do collaborative works with LNR employees in synthesis of new nuclei, do researches of nuclei properties and reaction mechanisms under heavy ions, they participate in development of LNR cyclotrons, in works of physics and engineering of particle accelerator.
-The Frascati National Laboratory within an agreement with INFN maintain the cooperation with Dubna in modern mathematic physics on theme: “International Theoretical Physics School of Dubna”; scientists do collaborative researches for nuclei and particle interaction under intermediate energy within the cooperation protocol.
-Scientists also do collaborative works on a check of low-energy QCD predictions, in project COMPASS of CERN, in HERMES (DESY), collaborative researches at accelerative complex GSI (Darmstadt).
-Apart from 4 laboratories, 19 details basing on university physics departments are a part of INFN: in Bari, Bologna, Genoa, Cagliari etc. All of them cooperate with JINR actively.
-Let us take Bari, for example, its employees take part in theoretical works on fields and particles, modern mathematic physics, on modern study of neutrino oscillations and defining of neutrino oscillation parameters, and in collaborative works on CERN project of CMS and ALICE.
+Nowadays, OPERA and BOREXINO conducted at the Gran Sasso underground laboratory, aimed at search for netrino oscillations (the idea about neutrino oscillations was suggested by B. Pontecorvo in Dubna) and study of their parameters as well as measuring fluxes of solar neutrinos, unite scientists from Dubna and Italy as other projects.
+It is one of the four laboratories of the Italy National Institute of Nuclear Physics (INFN).
+Scientists from Dubna know about the National Laboratory in Catania and the Frascati National Laboratory.
+At present, experts from Catania together with colleagues from JINR take part in CERN projects, namely CMS and ALICE, do collaborative work with FLNR staff on synthesis of new nuclei, perform research on nuclei properties and reaction mechanisms under heavy ions, they participate in development of FLNR cyclotrons, work on physics and technologies of particle accelerators.
+Within the agreement with INFN, the Frascati National Laboratory maintains cooperation with Dubna in the fields of modern mathematic physics on the theme: “International Theoretical Physics School of Dubna”.
+Scientists do collaborative research on nuclei and particle interactions at intermediate energies within the cooperation protocol.
+Scientists also do collaborative work on testing of low-energy QCD predictions, joint research is carried out in the COMPASS and HERMES (DESY) projects, collaborative research is being done at the GSI accelerating complex (Darmstadt).
+In addition to 4 laboratories, 19 divisions basing on physics departments of universities are included in INFN: in Bari, Bologna, Genoa, Cagliari etc. All of them actively cooperate with JINR.
+Let’s consider Bari, for example.
+Its staff members take part in theoretical research on fields and particles, modern mathematical physics, in joint study of neutrino oscillations and defining of neutrino oscillation parameters, and in collaborative work in the CMS and ALICE CERN projects.

-Recently, CERN directory awarded INFN for its contribution to development of grid technologies (computational “cells”) at the national and European levels (the award was handed out to INFN president Roberto Petronzio).
-This project was started in 1999 and was one of the first examples of grid-infrastructure creation.
-INFN was a mover of another project – EGEE (Enabling Grids for E-sciencE), it was started in 2004.
-CERN experience (INFN experience too) is used by JINR in creation of its grid-segment and in including it in the European and world grid-infrastructure.
+Recently, the CERN Directorate awarded INFN for its contribution to development of Grid-technologies (computational “cells”) at the national and European levels (the award was presented to INFN President Roberto Petronzio).
+This project was started in 1999 and was one of the first examples of Grid-infrastructure creation.
+INFN initiated another project – EGEE (Enabling Grids for E-sciencE), implementation of which started in 2004.
+CERN experience (that is the INFN experience too) is used by JINR in creation of its Grid-segment and in including it into the European and world Grid-infrastructure.

-Italian National Agency of New Technologies, Energetics and Protection of Environment is another organisation that cooperates with JINR in neutron nuclear physics: works on fundamental and applied researches within bilateral treaty, and collaborative works on creation of neutron resonance source (IREN project of JINR).
-Employees of the Centre of the Newest Researches of this Agency keep in touch with their colleagues from Dubna in nucleus theory.
+The Italian National Agency of New Technologies, Energetics and Protection of Environment is another organisation that cooperates with JINR in the fields of neutron nuclear physics: fundamental and applied research are carried out within the bilateral agreement, and collaborative work on creation of neutron resonance source (IREN project of JINR) is held.
+The staff of the Centre of Advanced Research of this Agency keeps in touch with their colleagues from Dubna in nucleus theory.

-Italian embassy in Russia greatly helps to maintain the cooperation.
-Well-known physicists professor G. Perugino and professor P. Spillantini (replaced Perugino) were counsellors of embassy of science in the recent past.
+The Italian Embassy in Russia greatly contributes to organization of cooperation.
+Well-known physicists professors G. Perugino and P. Spillantini (who later replaced Perugino) were counsellors for science of the Embassy in the recent past.

-At present, professor Pietro Fré is a counsellor of embassy of science.
-He actively takes part in cooperation development with JINR, and together with the Institute directory organises Intarnational conferences in Dubna, where physics from many scientific centres of Italy attend.
-Annually, 30 Italian scientists come to JINR on short-term business trips to do collaborative works and to attend in meetings, and approximately 150 scientists from Dubna come to Italy.
+At present, professor Pietro Fré is Counsellor for Science of the Embassy.
+He actively takes part in cooperation development with JINR, and together with the Institute Directorate organises international conferences in Dubna that are attended by physicists from many scientific centres of Italy.
+Annually, 30 Italian scientists come to JINR on short-term business trips to do collaborative research and to attend meetings, and approximately 150 scientists from Dubna come to Italy.

 Alexander S. Sorin

-Executive of the JINR contacts with Italy, JINR Chief Scientific Secretary
+Executive of the JINR contacts with Italy, Deputy Director of VBLHEP JINR